michaelgena/nuxeo-indesign-connector/README.md

 Windows:

-- Open the registry key **HKEY_CURRENT_USER/Software/Adobe/CSXS.6** and add a key named PlayerDebugMode, of type String, and value 1.
+- Double click on the file EnableUnsignedExtensions.reg under the "package/Scripts" folder and click on accept.

 #### Step 3